opendatasoft/slate/source/includes/_files.md

 Peugeot,white
 ```

-On success, a HTTP 200 is returned with the file as an attachment.
+On success, an HTTP 200 is returned with the file as an attachment.

 ## Create a new file from text